rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

-The Organization component should almost work now.
-What's broken is the "More" button.
-Maybe you take a moment for yourself and try to figure out what's not right about it.
-If you have figured the problem, try to fix it.
-Otherwise, you can continue to read.

-The issue is the resolving block for the pagination feature in the `updateQuery` function.
+The Organization component should almost work now, as the `More` button is the only incomplete part.
+The remaining issue is the resolving block for the pagination feature in the `updateQuery` function.
 It assumes that the nested data structure always starts with a `viewer` object.
 It does for the Profile page, but not for the Organization page.
 There the top level object is the `organization` followed by the list of `repositories`.
-So only the top level object changes from page to page whereas the underlying structure stays identical.
-How would you fix this issue now?
-When the top level object changes from page to page, the best thing you can do is telling the RepositoryList component its top level object from the outside.
-In the case of the Organization component, it would be the top level object `organization` which could be passed as a string and later reused as a dynamic key:
+Only the top level object changes from page to page, where the underlying structure stays identical.

+ When the top level object changes from page to page, the ideal next step is to tell the RepositoryList component its top level object from the outside.
+With the Organization component, its the top-level object `organization`, which could be passed as a string and reused as a dynamic key later:

 {{< highlight javascript "hl_lines=11" >}}
 const Organization = ({ organizationName }) => (